JakobStadlhuber/macos-cpu-temp-logger/README.md

 # MacOS/OSX CPU Temp Logger

-Outputs and logs CPU temperature for MacOS over a specific period of time.
+Outputs and logs CPU temperatures for MacOS over a specific period of time.

 ## Usage